xythobuz/sovereign/README.md

 Ubuntu is no longer supported, simply because I just use Debian.

 I also added the ability for full-fledged user-management using OpenLDAP and FusionDirectory.
+It automatically creates E-Mail inboxes for LDAP users, as well as allowing login using LDAP credentials on most roles / services.
 This is optional, however.
 You can also use statically configured credentials, which is enough for single-user setups.